 By consistently estimating and tracking the carbon footprints, different methods can be formulated to either control or reduce the carbon footprints which can help :

 - Increase in the use of sustainable processes and practices

 Generally a carbon footprint can be estimated based upon the cumulative and or independent practices.

 The estimation process includes the values of all the greenhouse gases that are released into the ecosystem or the environment as a result of human activities and expresses it as a single number in terms of Carbon Dioxide (CO2).

 It is safe to say that Carbon Footprints are directly proportional to the generation of greenhouse gases.
 This means that if an individual, organization or community is responsible to generating huge amounts of greenhouse gases, the respective Carbon Footprint is going to proportionally large.

 All sources that generate some form of greenhouse gases can be considered as factors affecting Carbon Footprint.
-Some of these factors are:

 - Energy Production (contributor)

 - Transportation (contributor)